 - I was Bar/Bat Mitzvaed

-Interested in studying at an Israeli University for a year?
-Here are links to the overseas programs on the four largest Israeli universities:
+Here are links to the overseas programs of the four largest Israeli universities: